Kava-Labs/kava-devnet/spec/usdx.md

 * CDP
 * Liquidator

 The pricefeed module implements a simple price oracle where a group of white-listed oracles post prices for various assets in the system.
 The median price of all valid oracle prices is taken as the current price in the system.
-The adding and removing of assets is controlled by governance proposals.
+Adding and removing of assets is controlled by governance proposals.

 The Auction module implements three distinct auction types that control the supply of bad debt and surplus in the CDP system.